coreboot/coreboot/Documentation/mainboard/lenovo/vboot.md

 You can still provide your own FMAP if you need `RO`+`A`+`B` partitions.

 ## CMOS
-[VBOOT] on *Lenovo* devices uses the CMOS to store configuration data, like boot failures and the last successfully booted partition.
+[vboot] on *Lenovo* devices uses the CMOS to store configuration data, like boot failures and the last successfully booted partition.

-[VBOOT]: ../../security/vboot/index.md
 [CB:32705]: https://review.coreboot.org/32705
+[vboot]: ../../security/vboot/index.md